About adrenaline

 • Adrenaline is the first line of treatment for anaphylaxis.

-• If you’re prescribed adrenaline auto-injectors, keep two with you at all times in case of an emergency.
+• If you’re prescribed adrenaline, keep two devices with you at all times in case of an emergency.

 • If you’re not sure if your reaction is serious, play it safe and use adrenaline.
 Serious symptoms are easier to reverse when they’re treated early.

-• Make sure you know how to use your adrenaline auto-injectors.
+• Make sure you know how to use your adrenaline device.
 The doctor who prescribed them should show you how to use them or arrange training for you and your family.

 • Make sure you have an Allergy Action Plan which tells you how to recognise a serious reaction and what to do in an emergency.